Luke0133/The-Assembly-Gauntlet/README.md

 <sub>**Left:** Player trying to go through a wall; **Middle:** The red rectangle represents the boundaries of the player sprite (just for representation purposes), and the yellow pixels represent the player's hitbox pixels that are to be tested; **Right:** Since player is trying to move foward, the 4 front pixels from the hitbox are the only to be tested, and their coordinates are added by 4 in the Y axis in order to check whether player can move foward (spoiler: he can't)</sub>

 ### Dynamic Colision
-Afterwards, we needed to make the player colide with enemies, enemy projectiles, keys etc. The logic used was from checking whether two rectangles are intersecting each other.
+Afterwards, we needed to make the player collide with enemies, enemy projectiles, keys etc. The logic used was from checking whether two rectangles are intersecting each other.
 With help from [this high-level language article](https://www.geeksforgeeks.org/find-two-rectangles-overlap/) we found out that two rectangles aren't intersecting each other only when one rectangle is above top edge of other rectangle or when one rectangle is on left side of left edge of other rectangle.
 With that we knew when the player was coliding with an entity or a door and then we would process acoordingly.
 For keys, a simple counter that would be stored in a data label would show when the player can go through a door or not.
+The same logic is used for changing level sections, where when the player collides with a Warp Box, they are transported into a predetermined level sections.

 ## Enemies
 There are two type of enemies: the slimes walk on a predetermined path and the ULA flowers shoots based on a predetermined pattern.
 Much like the [music algorythm](#audio-interface), each enemy takes into account a data label that lets it be rendered or not, another one with its life points, its position/old position, animation labels and finally, a pattern, which contains: